 - Civic Memberships and Volunteerism: South Milwaukee Lions, South Shore Chamber of Commerce, Regional Transit Leadership Council, League of Wisconsin Municipalities Board of Directors.
 I have also coached my kids with the South Milwaukee Youth Basketball Club for four years, and counting.

 I have spent more than a decade building bridges in South Milwaukee city government, including serving as mayor for more than six years.
-I was first elected to the South Milwaukee City Council in 2009, then as mayor in 2014, beating the incumbent with more than 60% of the vote.
+I was first elected to the South Milwaukee City Council in 2009, and re-elected in 2011 and 2013.
+I was elected mayor in 2014, beating the incumbent with more than 60% of the vote.
 I was re-elected in 2014 with more than 80% support, and ran unopposed for a third term in 2020.
 I am proud of my record along the way, especially in the partnerships we have built to invest in …

 - Economic and downtown development;